techarkit/aws-lab-guide/README.md

 Topics Covered in this Lab Guide are below

-Table of Contents
+Table of Contents | Page Number
 1. About Author	4
 2. Services we provide to our customers	5
 3. Cloud Computing Models	6
-3.1.
-Infrastructure as a Service (IaaS):	6
+  - Infrastructure as a Service (IaaS):	6
-3.2.
-Platform as a Service (PaaS):	6
+  - Platform as a Service (PaaS):	6
-3.3.
-Software as a Service (SaaS):	6
+  - Software as a Service (SaaS):	6
 4. Amazon Free Tier Account Creation	7
 5. Enabling Multi-Factor Authentication to Secure Your Access	11
 6. Creating First Linux Instance	15